 FRS and GMRS are public frequencies just like CB (citizen’s band).
 FRS and GMRS share the same frequency band (462-467 MHz).
 The frequencies are pre-programmed into 22 channels.
 Channels 1-7 have a power restriction of 5 watts.
-Channels 8-14 have a power restriction of .5 watts.
+Channels 8-14 have a power restriction of .5 watts (because of the power restriction channels 8-14 have been removed from the MicroMobiles).
 Channels 15-22 are allowed up to 50 watts of power.
 FRS (Family Radio Service) radios transmit at 2 watts or less of power.
 FRS radios come with a fixed antenna and cannot be modified to amplify their signal to reach further distances.
 GMRS (General Mobile Radio Service) radios transmit at over 2 watts of power but no more than 50 watts.
 GMRS radios can also be modified to have a stronger and farther-ranging signal with the help of an external antenna.

 Do I Need a License?

 It depends on the amount of power you want.
 A GMRS license is required to operate the MicroMobile® radios because they transmit over 2 watts of power.
 The license is $70 and covers you and your extended family for 10 years.
 Simply apply on the FCC website and you will usually have your license in 48 hours.
 Not ready to commit to a license just yet?
 You can purchase a set of FRS license free walkie talkies and communicate with others who already have a MicroMobile® radio.
 Just be aware that you will not enjoy the same amount of range as MicroMobile® users.
 Get GMRS licensing information.

 The MicroMobile® radios cost $100 – $250 depending on how many watts of power you are looking for.
 Additional MicroMobile® accessories including upgraded antennas, mounts, and cables will cost extra but will enhance the performance of your radios.